 Accounting software makes it easier for you to track your business's financial health and monitor the money moving in and out of your accounts.
 It can create invoices, track expenses and generate a variety of reports that help you analyze your business's performance from various angles.
-Many can also help you track your bills and manage your inventory or projects.
+Many applications can also help you track your bills and manage your inventory or projects.

 - Costs.
 Would you prefer inexpensive, basic accounting software or an application that costs more but includes extra features?